 I was already teaching French and Drama when I decided I wanted to take my professional development further to qualify as a teacher.
-Several of my colleagues had studied for a PGCE at the University of Sunderland and the school has always encouraged its teaching staff to apply for this particular course, making my decision to study here very easy.
+Several of my colleagues had studied for a PGCE at the University of Sunderland and the school has always encouraged its teaching staff to apply for the PGCE Education course in particular, making my decision to study here very easy.

 Renowned for being such a well-established academic institution, I would recommend the University of Sunderland to anyone thinking of studying here.
 Both the teaching and administrative staff are highly qualified, extremely competent and above all, understanding and supportive towards the students.

 Since graduating, I’ve been successful in applying my knowledge gained on the course by improving the growth of the World Languages Department at the school, with more pupils keen to study French than ever before.
-As for my future career goals, I am hoping to start an MA in International Education at the University of Sunderland to enhance my skills even further.
+As for my future career goals, I am hoping to start the MA International Education (DL) at the University of Sunderland to enhance my skills even further.

-My time at the University of Sunderland has been by far the most productive self-discovery journey I’ve been on.
+My time at Sunderland has been by far the most productive self-discovery journey I’ve been on.
 I’m really grateful for everything I’ve learned and it’s been a major privilege to study here.”

 Published 24 November 2021